 Take the first step: explore the Private Sector Action for Women's Health and Empowerment guide to understand the business case for investing, which companies are already investing and where, and opportunities to take action.

 Get In Touch

-This initiative is hosting a series of webinars, regional meetings, and global meetings that bring together factories, farms, brands, workers and NGOs already implementing high-quality programs and seeing returns.
+This initiative is hosting a series of webinars and global meetings that bring together factories, farms, brands, workers and NGOs already implementing high-quality programs and seeing returns.
 Get in touch to find out about the next meeting so you can join to learn more and take action.

 Ready to take action?
 Download the Framework for Corporate Action on Workplace Women's Health and Empowerment.